 Guinea hen’s popularity seems to be on the rise.
 They go by several names, but the most common are Guinea Fowl and Pet Speckled Hen.

-History of the Guinea Fowl
+History of the Guinea Hens

-The Guinea fowl belong to the Numida family – they are related to pheasants, turkeys and other game fowl.
+The Guinea fowl belong to the Numida family – they are related to pheasants, turkeys, and other game fowl.

 The Romans brought them back from their African campaigns and tried to domesticate them.
 They were semi-successful in this venture, raising them on farms.

 Romans were able to raise them but never really tame them.

-The home of the Guinea fowl is Africa where they run wild in large flocks.
-Some were taken to Jamaica about 200 years ago, during the slave trading era and they became part of the landscape.
+The home of the Guinea fowl is Africa, where they run wild in large flocks.
+Some were taken to Jamaica about 200 years ago, during the slave trading era, becoming part of the landscape.

-There are several different types of guinea fowl but the most often seen and ‘domesticated’ is the helmeted guinea fowl.
+There are several different types of guinea fowl, but the most often seen and ‘domesticated’ is the helmeted guinea fowl.

 The types are:

-- White breasted – mainly found in West Africa.
-Due to habitat loss it is considered a vulnerable bird according to the International Union for Conservation of Nature.
+- White-breasted – mainly found in West Africa.
+Due to habitat loss, it is considered a vulnerable bird according to the International Union for Conservation of Nature.

 - Black – confined to central Africa.